adikul1023/personal-site/src/data/about.md

 # Fun Facts
 - I can solve rubics cube in under 2 minitues.
 - I can play chess well without ever learning it.
-- I one day randomly aproached my friend to make a website for his startup an I am now its CTO.
+- I one day randomly aproached my friend to make a website for his startup, and I am now its CTO.
 - I love coffee.

 # I Dream Of